HFTrading Review – can this broker be trusted?

 There are two types of Forex brokers on the market: those whom one can trust and those who should be avoided at the sight of them.
 The internet is full of both types of brokers and while the second type might seem more on the balance sheet, it’s not necessarily difficult to detect the former types.
 It just takes a bit more research into their offerings.

 Then we moved to the licensing part.
-The ASIC, FMA, and FCA licenses further enforced our opinion that the HFTrading broker is legitimate.
-There’s just no way the broker can engage in illicit activities and not be reprimanded by Australia, New Zealand, or the UK.
+The ASIC and FMA licenses further enforced our opinion that the HFTrading broker is legitimate.
+There’s just no way the broker can engage in illicit activities and not be reprimanded by Australia or New Zealand.

 Lastly, we checked out the trading terms and conditions.
-And with 100:1 leverage, 0.8 pips, no minimum deposit requirements, and Refer-a-Friend bonus, we came to the conclusion that HFTrading has a decent trading platform that won’t leave the majority of traders unhappy.
+And with 1:500 leverage, 0.1 pips, and no minimum deposit requirements, we came to the conclusion that HFTrading has a decent trading platform that won’t leave the majority of traders unhappy.

 All in all, HFTrading is a creditworthy entity that is worth checking out.
 We give it a 4.35/5 rating.